-Prior to 1836, William Chick built a brick house built in Westport a block from the Albert Boone home.
+Before 1836, William Chick built a brick house in Westport, a block from the Albert Boone home.
 Chick was among the first settlers in Westport, was a postmaster, and started the Methodist church there with his son-in-law, Reverend Nathan Scarritt, whose house remains at 40th and Central.
-It’s the oldest structure remaining in Kansas City, Missouri (1847).
+It’s the oldest structure in Kansas City, Missouri (1847).

-In 1838, 14 men, including John McCoy, William M. Chick, and mountain man William L. Sublette, purchased a 257-acre parcel for $4,220 which included Westport Landing, organized a town company, and established a municipality named Kansas, the precursor of Kansas City.
+In 1838, 14 men, including John McCoy, William M. Chick, and mountain man William L. Sublette, purchased a 257-acre parcel for $4,220, which included Westport Landing, organized a town company, and established a municipality named the Town of Kansas, the precursor of Kansas City.
 In 1839, McCoy platted a 15-acre townsite.
-In the next years, McCoy laboriously improved the rough road from Westport to the river, and by the 1840s, Santa Fe traders began to favor Westport Landing to those farther east.
-By 1843, the town also had a tavern, a warehouse, and two houses, however, the town could expand no further due to a legal question on the sale of the Prudhomme estate.
+In the following years, McCoy laboriously improved the rough road from Westport to the river, and by the 1840s, Santa Fe traders began to favor Westport Landing to those farther east.
+By 1843, the town also had a tavern, a warehouse, and two houses; however, the town could expand no further due to a legal question on the sale of the Prudhomme estate.

 That same year, Albert G. Boone, the grandson of Daniel Boone, and his brother-in-law James Gillespie Hamilton began a partnership in a general merchandising operation located at the present-day corner of Westport Road and Pennsylvania Avenue in Westport.
 The building had been erected in 1851 and was run as a store by the Ewing Brothers until Boone and Hamilton bought it for $7,000.
-The outfitters supplied everything that travelers needed including, food, wagons, animals, and other provisions.
+The outfitters supplied everything travelers needed, including food, wagons, animals, and other provisions.

-The business did very well and by the 1850s Boone’s partners included frontiersman Robert Campbell, Charles A. Warfield, and William Bernard.
-With the opening of the Kansas Territory in 1854, Boone became the agent of Southern pro-slavery interests for political control of the territory and was said to have been a gathering-place for Border Ruffians.
-As the tides between the southerners and the abolitionists leaned toward Kansas becoming a Free-State, Boone’s reputation began to suffer.
+The business did very well; by the 1850s, Boone’s partners included frontiersman Robert Campbell, Charles A. Warfield, and William Bernard.
+With the opening of the Kansas Territory in 1854, Boone became the agent of Southern pro-slavery interests for political control of the territory and was said to have been a gathering place for Border Ruffians.
+Boone’s reputation suffered as the tides between the southerners and the abolitionists leaned toward Kansas becoming a Free-State.
 In 1859, Boone sold his business to Robert Campbell, his home to James Bridger, and moved to Colorado.
-Today, the building where Boone ran his Westport business still stands at 500 Westport Road.
-The oldest building in Kansas City today, the old supply store is now Kelly’s Westport Inn, a popular tavern in the Westport neighborhood.
+Today, Boone’s building still stands at 500 Westport Road.
+Today’s oldest building in Kansas City, the old supply store, is now Kelly’s Westport Inn, a famous tavern in the Westport neighborhood.